museevai/GitDemo/README.md

 # GitDemo Repo
-This is a demo app for the Git course.
+This is a sample repository for the Git course.

 ##How to work with Git
 1. git checkout main